iamkdraj/iamkdraj.github.io/content/Exams/PYQs/Indian Writers PYQs.md

   - questions
 ---

-## Category 3: An Acquaintance with Major Indian Writers in English

 #### Q. 1 (TSS-24): The Sahitya Akademi Award winning work ‘The Shadow Lines’ was written by-
 > [!tip]- Ruskin Bond
 > ❌ Incorrect.
 Ruskin Bond is known for his children's literature and stories set in the Indian hills.